How does English Heritage Buildings ensure its buildings are manufactured to the BM TRADA Q-Mark standard?

 TRADA stands for Timber Research And Development Association and is an internationally recognised centre of excellence on the specification and use of timber and wood products and its name is synonymous with independence and authority in this field.

-Exova BM TRADA is the Exova Group’s dedicated certification division incorporating former leading global certification body BM TRADA Certification Ltd. As an independent, accredited certification body we provide UKAS accredited certification to all the major management systems standards as well as chain of custody and sustainable supply chain, product and service certification and CE marking.
-Exova BM TRADA also brings a range of highly regarded technical timber services and comprehensive training programmes to the Exova portfolio.
+BM TRADA is a dedicated certification body.
+As an independent, accredited certification body it provides UKAS accredited certification to all the major management systems standards as well as chain of custody and sustainable supply chain, product and service certification and CE marking.
+It also offers a range of highly regarded technical timber services and comprehensive training programmes.

 - Free no obligation site visits